DataDog/hiring-engineers/answers.md

 2018-10-19 04:46:57 UTC | INFO | (runner.go:258 in work) | Running check test_check
 2018-10-19 04:46:57 UTC | INFO | (runner.go:324 in work) | Done running check test_check
 ```
+### Configure Agent check's interval to 45 seconds without modifying the Python check file (Bonus)
+* [x] Achieved in the question right before this one
 ---
 # 2. Visualizing Data:
 ###  To create a Timeboard that contains: